aleks-krasowski/PINNfluence/README.md

 ## License

-This project is licensed under the BSD-3 Clause License.
+This project is licensed under the BSD-3-Clause-Clear License.
 Please see the [LICENSE](./LICENSE) file for more information.